 - Swelling in your ankles, legs or feet

 - Coughing or wheezing, sometimes with white or pink phlegm

 - Fast or irregular heartbeat

-Chronic systolic or diastolic heart failure, if left untreated can cause other secondary complications and conditions such as angina (severe chest pain), anemia, atrial fibrillation, cardiac cachexia, impaired kidney function, leg venous stasis and ulcers due to poor circulation, liver disease or damage, heart valve issues and even strokes and heart attacks.
+Chronic systolic or diastolic heart failure, if left untreated, can cause other secondary complications and conditions such as angina (severe chest pain), anaemia, atrial fibrillation, cardiac cachexia, impaired kidney function, leg venous stasis and ulcers due to poor circulation, liver disease or damage, heart valve issues and even strokes and heart attacks.

 However, when it comes to the heart, Dr Thomas takes your symptoms seriously.
 If you experience sudden chest pain, severe shortness of breath, fast or irregular heart rate, coughing up white or pink phlegm, severe weakness or fainting, it is vital that you seek emergency care.

 What is the treatment for heart failure?